 Our Executive Administrator, Danette Jennings, enhances the Executive Director’s effectiveness by providing a full range of office management and administrative support to facilitate the efficient day-to-day operation of SCSM.
 People are drawn to Danette for her smile and the creativity she exhibits in her work (as well as her wardrobe).
-With an excellent eye for detail, she maintains the company website; assists with the creation of, and provides editorial review of all SCSM materials; is responsible for the creation and submission of grants; creates and updates Policies and Procedures for the center; manages our donor engagement which involves keeping track of all donor activity, doing deposits, sending acknowledgement letters, and database maintenance; assists the Executive Director with Finance and HR, and a myriad of other projects in support of SCSM and its Executive Director.
+With an excellent eye for detail, she maintains the company website; assists with the creation of, and provides editorial review of, all SCSM materials; is responsible for the creation and submission of grants; creates and updates Policies and Procedures for the center; manages our donor engagement which involves keeping track of all donor activity, doing deposits, sending acknowledgement letters, and database maintenance; assists the Executive Director with Finance and HR, and a myriad of other projects in support of SCSM and its Executive Director.

 Anna Hansen is our Marketing Coordinator here at SCSM.
 Anna plays an integral role of marketing SCSM and all of our upcoming events.
 She promotes our community presence and online exposure, mainly through eMarketings and newspaper advertising.
 She is responsible for creating and printing SCSM’s marketing material that is used at the center and distributed throughout the community.
 She is also responsible for the creation of SCSM’s quarterly newsletter which is to sent to over 4,000 people in our local community and world-wide.
 Anna’s wonderful creativity will be seen as she enjoys making our materials eye catching and engaging to help bring those in need to the center.